devonfw-tutorials/katacoda-scenarios-dev/161_Tutorial-devon4jmigrate_devon4j-migrate/intro.md

+This tutorial mainly focuses on migrating an old version of devon4j project to the latest version.
-The java commandlet allows to setup Java.
-Also it supports devon4j.
+The devonfw provides various commandlet allowing user to setup Java environment.
+It supports devon4j.
 The arguments (devon java «args») are explained by the below details: https://devonfw.com/website/pages/docs/devonfw-ide-usage.asciidoc.html#java.asciidoc

-This tutorial mainly focuses on to migrate an old version of devon4j project to the latest version.
 ## Prerequisites
 * devonfw IDE